Halphen's transform and middle convolution: Monodromy

 \begin{cor} Let the monodromy group of a Lam\'e equation act irreducibly and leave an indefinite hermitian form invariant.
 Then the Fricke parameters $(x,y,z)$ are of absolute value $\geq 2$. \end{cor}

-\begin{proof} The group generated by $A_1$ and $A_2$ is an irreducible dihedral group.
-If the product would be an elliptic element then this subgroup would leave a positive definite form invariant or $A_1A_2=\pm \Id_2.$ The latter case implies that the monodromy group is a dihedral group.
+\begin{proof} The group generated by $A_1$ and $A_2$ is an irreducible dihedral group for $x\neq \pm 2$.
+If the product would be an elliptic element, i.e. $\mid x \mid <2$, then this subgroup would leave a positive definite form invariant.
 Thus the claim follows. \end{proof}

-It is also well known that the braid group $B_2=\langle \beta_1, \beta_2 \rangle$ acts on monodromy group generators the following way: (This describes the deformation of the pathes $\gamma_i$ in the fundamental group